Ford - A Huge 'Special Item' Has Been Overlooked

 However, Ford did have a little run-up before results were announced (but after the Remeasurement announcement) and a small, but sharp, drop after they were released.

-The drop could be for a hundred different reasons, but here are 2:
+The drop could be for a hundred different reasons, but here are two:

 - The results were worse than expected